-wac 284-43B-020 Balance billing prohibition and consumer cost-sharing.
-(1) If an enrollee receives any emergency services from a nonparticipating an out-of-network facility, or provider, or behavioral health emergency services provider, or any nonemergency health care services performed by a nonparticipating provider at certain participating facilities, or any air ambulance services from a nonparticipating provider at an in-network facility from an out-of-network provider:
+WAC 284-43B-020 Balance billing prohibition and consumer costsharing.
+(1) If an enrollee receives any emergency services from ((an out-of-network)) a nonparticipating facility ((or)), provider, or behavioral health emergency services provider, any nonemergency ((surgical or ancillary services at an in-network facility from an out-ofnetwork provider)) health care services performed by a nonparticipating provider at certain participating facilities, or any air ambulance services from a nonparticipating provider:

-(a) The enrollee satisfies their his or her obligation to pay for the health care services if they pay he or she pays the in-network cost-sharing amount specified in the enrollee's or applicable group's health plan contract.
-The enrollee's obligation must be calculated as if the total amount charged for the services were equal to the qualifying payment amount, or in the case of air ambulance services the lesser of the qualifying payment amount or billed charges, determined using the methodology for calculating the qualifying payment amount as determined under sections 2799A-1 and 2799A-2 of the public health service act (42 U.S.C.
-Secs.
-300gg-111 and 300gg-112) and federal regulations adopted to implement those provisions of P.L.
-116-260.
-The enrollee's obligation must be determined using the carrier's median in-network contracted rate for the same similar service in the same or similar geographical area.
-The carrier must provide an explanation of benefits to the enrollee and the nonparticipating out-of-network provider, facility, emergency behavioral health services provider or air ambulance provider that reflects the cost-sharing amount determined under this subsection.
+(a) The enrollee satisfies ((his or her)) their obligation to pay for the health care services if ((he or she pays)) they pay the innetwork cost-sharing amount specified in the enrollee's or applicable group's health plan contract.
+The enrollee's obligation must be ((determined using the carrier's median in-network contracted rate for the same or similar service in the same or similar geographical area)) calculated as if the total amount charged for the services were equal to:

+(i) For emergency services other than services provided by emergency behavioral health services facilities, for nonemergency health care services performed by a nonparticipating provider at certain participating facilities, and for air ambulance services, the lesser of the qualifying payment amount, as determined in accordance with 45 C.F.R.
+Sec.
+149.140, or billed charges; and

+(ii) For services provided by emergency behavioral health services facilities, the qualifying payment amount, as determined in accordance with 45 C.F.R.
+Sec.
+149.140.
+The carrier must provide an explanation of benefits to the enrollee and the ((out-of-network)) non- participating provider, facility, emergency behavioral health services provider or air ambulance provider that reflects the cost-sharing amount determined under this subsection.
-(b) The carrier, out-of-network_nonparticipating facility,

-nonparticipating behavioral health emergency services provider or nonparticipating air ambulance provider and any agent, trustee, or assignee of the carrier, nonparticipating out-of-network facility, nonparticipating emergency behavioral health services provider or nonparticipating air ambulance provider -must ensure that the enrollee incurs no greater cost than the amount determined under (a) of this subsection.
+(b) The carrier, ((out-of-network)) nonparticipating provider, ((or out-of-network)) nonparticipating facility, nonparticipating behavioral health emergency services provider or nonparticipating air ambulance provider and any agent, trustee, or assignee of the carrier, ((out-of-network)) nonparticipating provider, ((or out-of-network)) nonparticipating facility, nonparticipating emergency behavioral health services provider or nonparticipating air ambulance provider must ensure that the enrollee incurs no greater cost than the amount determined under (a) of this subsection.

-- (c) (i) For emergency services provided to an enrollee, the nonparticipating out-of-network provider, nonparticipating or out-of-network facility, or nonparticipating emergency behavioral health services provider and any agent, trustee, or assignee of the nonparticipating out-of-network provider, nonparticipating or out-of-network facility or nonparticipating behavioral health emergency services provider may not balance bill or otherwise attempt to collect from the enrollee any amount greater than the amount determined under (a) of this subsection.
-This does not impact the provider's, facility's, or behavioral health emergency services provider's ability to collect a past due balance for an applicable in-network cost-sharing amount with interest; - (ii) For emergency services provided to an enrollee in an out-of-network hospital located and licensed in Oregon or Idaho, the carrier must hold an enrollee harmless from balance billing;
+(c) (i) For emergency services provided to an enrollee, the ((outof-network)) nonparticipating provider ((or out-of-network)), nonparticipating facility, or nonparticipating emergency behavioral health services provider and any agent, trustee, or assignee of the ((out-ofnetwork)) nonparticipating provider ((or out-of-network)), nonparticipating facility or nonparticipating behavioral health emergency services provider may not balance bill or otherwise attempt to collect from the enrollee any amount greater than the amount determined under (a) of this subsection.
+This does not impact the provider's, facility's, or behavioral health emergency services provider's ability to collect a past due balance for an applicable in-network cost-sharing amount with interest;

+(ii) ((For emergency services provided to an enrollee in an outof-network hospital located and licensed in Oregon or Idaho, the carrier must hold an enrollee harmless from balance billing; and